enzo-project/enzo-e/doc/source/devel/param.rst

   }

 The organization of parameters in a group hierarchy is analogous to the organization of files in a directory hierarchy.
-Continuing this analogy, we have devised shorthand for naming parameters in the documentation (and throughout the codebase) that is similar to a file path.
+Continuing this analogy, we have devised a shorthand for naming parameters in the documentation (and throughout the codebase) that is similar to a file path.
 One can think of these names as a "parameter-path".

-- documentation refering to the parameters in the above snippet would mention :par:paramfmt:`Method:list`, :par:paramfmt:`Method:mhd_vlct:courant`, or :par:paramfmt:`Method:grackle:courant`.
+- Documentation refering to the parameters in the above snippet would mention :par:paramfmt:`Method:list`, :par:paramfmt:`Method:mhd_vlct:courant`, or :par:paramfmt:`Method:grackle:courant`.

 - in the codebase, one could see strings refering to ``"Method:list"``, ``"Method:mhd_vlct:courant"``, ``"Method:grackle:courant"`` (in practice, you may not see these particular strings).

-- to be clear, a parameter-path for a given parameter lists the names of ancestor "groups", separated by colons, and lists the name of the parameter at the end (i.e. the string that directly precedes an assignment).
+- In general, a parameter-path for a given parameter lists the names of ancestor "groups", separated by colons, and lists the name of the parameter at the end (i.e. the string that directly precedes an assignment).

 =========================================
 How to add a new parameter (new approach)